The rate price change has been pushed up by energy bill hikes

 However if you’re looking for accounts without these balance restriction, there are now dozens of easy access and fixed rate savings accounts above the inflation rate.

-The best easy access pays 5%.
-These allow more flexibility and you can deposit and withdraw your money more freely.
+The best easy access is an ISA from Trading 212 paying 5.17%.
+This allow more flexibility and you can deposit and withdraw your money more freely.
 And there are notice accounts going as high as 5.15%, though you have to give notice before you can access your cash – so they’re not as flexible.

 Hi Andy, great summary, very professional.
 I’m still learning about all of these subjects, so thanks for that!